 Undergraduate Internship Program

 The Internship Program is designed to assist you in gaining pre-professional experience and in establishing a professional identity in the human services field to enhance your appeal to potential employers.
 The internship is your opportunity to get work experience and to be a professional in a setting of your choice.
 Usually you will begin the internship process in your junior or senior year.
 Because an internship requires full-time commitment at a professional work site, students are strongly discouraged from taking additional classes during the semester in which they conduct their internship.
+If you are interested in working with young children in a day care setting, see the webpage explaining the Intern/Student Teacher Application process.

 You must take the introductory course, HDFS 490, one semester before you enroll in your internship (or Spring for a Fall internship).
 The Internship Program consists of three courses (14 credits).
 These courses are: